fzakaria/Akka-Camel-SQS/README.md

   * Java System Properties - aws.accessKeyId and aws.secretKey
   * Credential profiles file at the default location (~/.aws/credentials) shared by all AWS SDKs and the AWS CLI
   * Instance profile credentials delivered through the Amazon EC2 metadata service
+2. Create SQS queue named `sqs-akka-camel` or change the name in the Consumer/Producer scala file
-2. Launch sbt
+3. Launch sbt
-3. Run command `run`
+4. Run command `run`